 “Dammit, Jose,” Wendy said into the phone.
 “I needed that money.
 For diapers.”

 Wendy looked up from saying this, to see a large crow come to rest on the satellite dish attached to the trailer just above the window of the room in which she and her daughter were staying, “Until things cool down,” she had told her mother.

-From the phone at her ear came only the faint ruckus of the restaurant at which Jose worked.
+From the phone came only the faint ruckus of the restaurant at which Jose worked.
 Wendy watched the bird shift from one foot to the other, as if the satellite dish was too hot for its feet.
 She saw in its blue-black sheen, Jose’s shoulder-length hair, straight as new iron.
 The two shared the same dark eyes.

 The crow unfolded its wings and dropped from the dish to the window sill below.
 There, it looked to Wendy briefly, then turned to the window’s darkened glass and began to peck, strong and steady.